symfony-cmf/symfony-cmf-docs/bundles/menu/menu_factory.rst

 event to control the ``MenuItem`` that is created and to mark the current node or its children as skipped.

-Listeners for this method recieve a ``CreateMenuItemFromNodeEvent`` instance, which provides access to node using the ``getNode()`` method and allows skipping nodes using the ``setSkipNode()`` and ``setSkipChildren()`` methods.
+Listeners for this method receive a ``CreateMenuItemFromNodeEvent`` instance, which provides access to node using the ``getNode()`` method and allows skipping nodes using the ``setSkipNode()`` and ``setSkipChildren()`` methods.